 Meanwhile, fans occupied every square meter of the natural, spectator-friendly amphitheater surrounding the extreme surfing arena.

-And you could also easily spot hundreds of photographers and videographers professionals eager to capture the best pictures and footage of the day.
+You could also easily spot hundreds of photographers and videographer professionals eager to capture the best pictures and footage of the day.

 Interestingly, and in the digital era, more non-surfers are taking economic advantage of Nazaré's gold mine than the number of riders who put their lives at risk.